kore/portalific/README.md

 - Travelling
 - Vacation

-Those could be explicitly chosen, but also be based on time / date and/or location.
+Those could be explicitly chosen, but also be based on time/date, location, and/or device.

+This will especially make sense for TODO lists and shown calendars.